cranss/cranssbucle/README.md

 * Very knowledgable on internet lore, completely unaware of historic events before WWII
 * Gets too angry at multiplayer games

-*Not a typo, it's slack.
+*Not a typo, it's slack, because it's a joke.

-## Still looking to contact me?
+## Further information

 - [Twitter: @cranssbucle](https://twitter.com/cranssbucle/)
 - [Cristian.Salin.as](https://Cristian.Salin.as)

-That's it, have a good one.
+Thanks for your visit.